Sign Up For Our Latest Updates

 In doing so, the dollar-weighted (or investor) returns for even the best funds often trail the fund’s return by a wide margin.
 Perhaps the best example of this in history was the “fund of the decade” from 2000-09: CGM Focus.
 The Fund gained over 18% annually during the decade (more than 3% better than its closest rival) while its shareholders lost 11% annually.

-This so-called “behavior gap” has become so ingrained in the business that most managers simply throw their hands up and say: “what can you do.”
-“You’re not going to change investor behavior,” they say, “so focus on something else” (that something else is often marketing whatever product is hottest).
+This so-called “behavior gap” has become so ingrained in the business that most managers simply throw their hands up and say: “What can you do.”
+“You’re not going to change investor behavior.”
+They say, “So focus on something else” (that something else is often marketing whatever product is hottest).
 The standard thinking has become “chasers gonna chase so take their money when you’re doing well and hope to hold onto to it long enough to profit from it.”

-Call me naïve, but we can do better than that.
 No, we need to do better, for if even the best active funds get the vast majority of their investors to invest only after periods of outperformance, what is the point of active management?
 How is that benefiting anyone (in aggregate) but the manager earning fees off it?
 If that’s the sad reality and there’s nothing anyone can do about it, it’s hard to argue that the massive wave from active to passive will not and should not continue.

 The only way to have a chance at closing the behavior gap, then, is through education, re-education, and more re-education: